Red Cross Campaign Week May 20-27

 townships are working under the direction of the Marshall Chapter.

-Headquarters are in the States Attorney's office and in case you
+Headquarters are in the States Attorney's office and in case you want

 any information or suggestions, they will be gladly and promptly